 – Ramit Sethi

 Did you just put forward your best game in the interview and got an offer letter from the company?
-Well then you made it through the most challenging part of the game but here’s one terrifying question which might make you timid – yes exactly!
+Well then, you made it through the most challenging part of the game, but here’s one terrifying question which might make you timid – yes, exactly!
 Salary negotiation.
-Salary negotiation is nothing but a designed series of talks between the employer and the exceptional employee about the package that both the parties agrees on.
+Salary negotiation is nothing but a designed series of talks between the employer and the exceptional employee about the package that both parties agree on.

 - The higher your annual salary is, the more likely you are to ask for a raise.

 - Gen-Y is less likely to ask for a raise and more uncomfortable in negotiating.

 - Baby boomers don’t want to negotiate their salaries in fear of losing their job.

 - Women holding master’s degrees are struggling with gender bias when it comes to salary negotiation.

 - Workers with less job satisfaction are more likely to ask for raise.

 According to a recent survey, 70% of the recruiting managers don’t expect that the candidate will accept the job at the initial quoted salary offer.
 There is no point jumping into the ground too early for negotiation without even knowing where the other player is coming from.
 Strive to understand each other’s point of view.
 When people were enquired about how comfortable they were talking with their employer about money, survey respondents said they would be 54% comfortable negotiating a higher salary with a new employer than asking for a raise in their current job.